Alluxio/alluxio/docs/en/operation/Metrics-System.md

 data.
 You can use Grafana to better visualize the various metrics that Alluxio collects.
 The software allows users to more easily see changes in memory, storage, and completed operations in Alluxio.

-Since Grafana does not collect metrics a monitoring tool must be set up for Grafana to pull metrics from.
+Grafana itself does not collect metrics, so a monitoring tool must be set up for Grafana to pull metrics from.
-Alluxio and Grafana both support exporting and pulling metrics respectively from `Graphite`.
+Alluxio and Grafana both support exporting and pulling metrics from `Graphite`.

 ### Setting up Graphite

 Install Graphite using the instructions [here](https://graphite.readthedocs.io/en/latest/install.html).

-Graphite has a fairly simple configuration with Alluxio.
+Graphite has a simple configuration with Alluxio.
 In this setup, Alluxio pushes all metrics in the master and worker `/metrics/json` endpoints to Graphite.
 Graphite has to be setup as a sink in `${ALLUXIO_HOME}/conf/metrics.properties` add the following:

 ```
 alluxio.metrics.sink.graphite.class=alluxio.metrics.sink.GraphiteSink
-alluxio.metrics.sink.graphite.host=localhost
+alluxio.metrics.sink.graphite.host=graphite
 alluxio.metrics.sink.graphite.port=2003
 alluxio.metrics.sink.graphite.period=10
 ```